-- Dan Carrigan, San Francisco, CA. Dan provides workshop programs for nonprofits across the United States.
+- Dan Carrigan, San Francisco, CA. Dan provides workshop programs for non-profits across the United States.
 Elected in 2014, to fill out a vacant one-year term, Dan has been re-elected for a three-year term that ends in 2018.
 Currently, he is serving as board chair.

 - George Gidora, lives in Coquitlam, British Columbia, Canada.
 He has been involved with LifeRing since 2005 and started the first LifeRing meeting in Vancouver Canada.
 He currently convenes a closed meeting at the Pacifica Treatment Centre.
 He is the Vice-President of LifeRing Canada.
 Elected in 2016, his term ends in 2019.

 - Byron Kerr, Milpitas, CA. Byron has started numerous LifeRing meetings throughout northern California, the newest ones being in Silicon Valley.
-Elected to the Board in 2014, his term ends in 2017.
+Re-elected to the Board in 2017, his term ends in 2020.

 - Harold Marquez, Sacramento, CA. Harold is the Sacramento Area Representative.
 Started a couple meetings in the Sacramento Area.
 Harold convenes a meeting for homeless veterans at the Veterans Resource Center in Sacramento.
 Elected in 2016, Harold’s term is up in 2019.

 - Rob Mullally, resides in San Diego, Ca. and has been involved with LifeRing from its inception there, helping to grow it to 4 weekly meetings.
 Elected in 2016, his term is up in 2019.

 - Njon Weinroth, San Francisco, CA. Currently, convenes 2 San Francisco meetings and is the founder of 4 meetings.
 He is available for Bay Area speaking engagements.
 Elected to the Board in 2014, Njon’s term ends in 2017.